aabboudi/multimodal-rag-api/README.md

 # Multimodal RAG System for LLMs

 This project implements a multimodal RAG (Retrieval-Augmented Generation) system for large language models, enabling you to query files through API endpoints.
-Visit [rag.ipynb](notebook/rag.ipynb) for a step-by-step guide on how RAG operates, including examples and expected outcomes.
-Feel free to start there.
+Please note that the API expects the Ollama server to be running.

 ### Technologies Used